 However, the time to start researching a HELOC is not when you’re in the middle of a crisis.
 You should have that plan in place before the crisis hits.
 In other words, know who has the best rate on a HELOC, so you know where you’re going to get one if you need it and don’t already have it.

 Which credit card will you use to float the money until you can transfer the funds to pay for the emergency?
 Which card offers the most points or rewards?
 What are the limits on each card you have?
 When catastrophe hits, you likely won’t have the time or energy to research this.

 In Podcast Episode 66R, Brad openly admits that he has a large amount of money in his bank account.
 He states that he feels comfortable with the idea that he has money that’s accessible should he need it.

-In choosing the non-traditional emergency fund in the route to Financial Independence, you’re choosing to open your mind to other possibilities.
+By choosing the non-traditional emergency fund on the route to Financial Independence, you’re opening your mind to other possibilities.
 How much more money could you be making?
 Could you retire even earlier if you didn’t have this cash drag on your portfolio?

-The bottom line is that people who choose to follow Big ERN’s advice are ready to let go of their fear of not having money on hand.
+The bottom line is that people who follow Big ERN’s advice are ready to let go of their fear of not having money.
 They’re ready to be flexible enough to envision their money in a different way.